DAFoam/DAFoam.github.io/pages/mydoc/mydoc_user_guide_openfoam.md

 This chapter was written by [Christian Psenica](https://github.com/ChrisPsenica) and reviewed by [Ping He](https://github.com/friedenhe).

-# OpenFOAM v1812 NACA0012 Simulation Setup

 ## Learning Objectives:
 After reading this chapter, you should be able to:

 - Describe the basic file structure of an OpenFOAM simulation (which configuration files in which directories)
 - Describe the purpose of each configuration file
-- Setup and run the backward facing step case
+- Setup and run a new OpenFOAM simulation

 ## Introduction